Brown Sugar Pumpkin Bread with Brown Butter Cream Cheese Frosting

-This pumpkin bread recipe is perfectly moist and snackable, topped with a Brown Butter Cream Cheese Frosting that sings notes of salted caramel.
-It’s everything you’re looking for in an autumn dessert.
+This pumpkin bread recipe is perfectly moist and hostable, topped with a Brown Butter Cream Cheese Frosting that sings notes of salted caramel.
+It’s the cozy, balanced treat you’re looking for your next gathering.
 As it bakes, your home will fill with the most magical, nostalgic smell.
 What a lovely way to welcome autumn.
 And because it yields two large loaves, you can keep one and gift or freeze the other.
 What’s not to love here?

 Most pumpkin bread recipes lean on granulated sugar for sweetening.
 Here, I’ve substituted brown sugar that gives a richer, more molasses-forward depth of flavor that really compliments the pumpkin.
 The brown sugar also makes the crumb a bit more dense, something that holds up to a thick spread of frosting or really good butter.